technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 zip(aSingleCollection)
 zip()
 ```
-What can be noted in this example is that the code is practically the same of the current, non-variadic `zip` implementation.
-The only real difference is that `zip` can now be used to zip any number of arbirtary and different sequences together!
+What can be noted in this example is that the code is practically the same as the current, non-variadic `zip` implementation.
+The only real difference is that `zip` can now be used to zip any number of arbitrary and different sequences together!

 ## Detailed design
 <!---    1         2         3         4         5         6         7      --->
 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->

-In this section we are going to see how Variadic Generics can be declared and used in various contexts.
+In this section, we are going to see how Variadic Generics can be declared and used in various contexts.

 In some examples we are going to use the following types:
 ```swift